13 Themed Gift Basket Ideas

 Mason Jar Sewing Kit

-This Mason Jar Sewing Kit is a great little gift for a crafter or a grown kiddo starting out on their own.
-Keep everything you need to fix a button or a slipped stitch handy in this cutie pie mason jar kit!.
+This Mason Jar Sewing Kit is a great little gift for a crafter or a grown kiddo starting on their own.
+Keep everything you need to fix a button, or a slipped stitch handy in this cutie pie mason jar kit!.

 “Favorite Treats” Basket for Teens

-I made this as a Valentine Gift for my teenage son this year – but it is totally perfect for sleepovers, summer camp sendoffs, or any kind of occasion!
+I made this as a Valentine Gift for my teenage son this year – but it is perfect for sleepovers, summer camp sendoffs, or any kind of occasion!

 Show your teen that you know them better than they think – with all their favorite treats and a homemade card to remind them that they’ll always be your “sweetie” 😉